 This elephant and I had both surprised each other.
-I was pulling away and she was just stepping out from behind some brush and was preparing to cross the road in front of my vehicle.
+I was pulling away and she was just stepping out from behind some brush to cross the road in front of my vehicle.

-This elephant was much larger than the other one I had been in close proximity with.
-This elephant had a calf with her so she was very protective.
-She threw out her big ears to try and intimidate me.
-Then when I did not appear threatening she blow her horn at me (see below) and then eventually crossed the road..
+Additionally, this elephant was much larger than the other one I had been in close proximity with.
+She had a calf with her so she was being very protective.

-I visited the park 5 times in a 2 week period.
-I used the small beach town of Zinkwazi for my Hluhluwe – Imfolozi Park accommodation.
-Zinkwazi is about a 2 hour rive and I had to embark very early each morning at about 3:30-4:00AM to get there by 6AM.
-Although the park is easy to find from there, just go north on N2 from Zinkwazi until you reach exit 375 for R618.
+I chose the small beach town of Zinkwazi for my Hluhluwe Imfolozi accommodation.
+Unfortunately, it is a 2 hour rive and I had to embark very early each morning at about 3:30-4:00AM to get there by 6AM.
+Although the park is easy to find, just go north on N2 from Zinkwazi until you reach exit 375 for R618.

-The roads are in good condition and by chatting up park employees you can get some good info on where and when you are most likely to spot the lions or what ever it is you are looking for.
+Additionally, the roads are in good condition and by chatting up local park employees (not the guides) you can get some good info for the best game sightings.